… to the heart of the Yuri world!

 (2) Or look at the pictures on 4chan’s /u board.
 Q.E.D.

-(3) The currently available canon scanlation into English renders the “vow scene” between the two main female characters with a short “Even If I turn to ash, I will never leave you”, but an earlier version is far more florid, along the lines of (from memory ) “Even after the fire takes my dead body, I will always be yours”.
+(3) The currently available canon English scanlation renders the “vow scene” between the two main characters with a short “Even If I turn to ash, I will never leave you”, but an earlier version is far more florid, along the lines of (from memory ) “Even after the fire takes my dead body, I will always be yours”.
 This is classic 1970’s shoujo genre beautiful boys story high romantic mush – just in case you managed to ignore the disappearing lover trick in the “mermaid” chapter.
-Anyone care to wreck this premise can track down the non-Dyn scans, (perhaps they were by Anon/SS ?) or the original scans for ch13.
+Anyone care to wreck this premise can track down the non-Dynasty scans, (perhaps they were by Anon/SS ?) or the original scans for ch13.
 Bonus points for the titles of the books that the MC is always reading.

 (4) Used allegorically and as an echo of Augustine, as I personally know that while there is a deity, it cares only about cats.
-In fact, it is made up of cats: a giant etherial ball of cat-soul- groupmind that has existed from before time and will exist long after it.
+In fact, it is made up of cats: a giant ethereal ball of cat-soul- groupmind that has existed from before time and will exist long after it.
 Individual “cats” come from it and return to it after their earthly existences, so it knows of humans, but it has no interest whatsoever in us or our affairs.
 Cats don’t care.
 If however it brushes against human consciousness by happenstance, we suddenly feel really good for an instant – like being enveloped in a ball of warm purr.
 This effect has caused all manner of unfortunate misunderstandings throughout history.
 Now feel free to go start a holy war with this, or mess up folk’s lives with holy writ about how they are supposed to love.
 So much for theology in a rant about Yuri fanboying!
 (4b) They don’t mind if you try to herd them, they find it diverting, but please be nice – remember what happened to Ulthar.

 (5) Trivia question: name these two cartoon psychopaths and win kudos.
 Hint: one is named after an expensive car and the other drinks too much coffee.